Views expressed by the host on this program documented to be almost always 99.7% of the time right.

 Number three, I would not be surprised.

-And stop and think it's a documentary.
+And stop and think, it's a documentary.

 What's it up?

-It's up against the expendables too.
+It's up against the Expendables 2.

 By the way, folks, I saw Expendables 2.

-Uh I was sent my own personal copy by Sylvester Stallone.
+You know, as a powerful, influential member of the media, I was sent my own personal copy by Sylvester Stallone.

-Did you see the expendables?
+Did you see The Expendables?

 Did you like it?